1. What is Spark?

-Spark is intellectual in the manner in which it operates on data.
+Answer: Spark is intellectual in the manner in which it operates on data.
 When you tell Spark to operate on a given dataset, it heeds the instructions and makes a note of it, so that it does not forget – but it does nothing, unless asked for the final result.
-When a transformation like map () is called on a RDD-the operation is not performed immediately.
-Transformations in Spark are not evaluated till you perform an action.
+When a transformation like a map () is called on an RDD-the operation is not performed immediately.
+Transformations in Spark are not evaluated until you perform an action.
 This helps optimize the overall data processing workflow.
+(E learning portal)

 9. What are the disadvantages of using Apache Spark over Hadoop MapReduce?

-Apache spark does not scale well for compute intensive jobs and consumes large number of system resources.
-Apache Spark’s in-memory capability at times comes a major roadblock for cost efficient processing of big data.
-Also, Spark does have its own file management system and hence needs to be integrated with other cloud based data platforms or apache hadoop.
+Answer: Apache spark does not scale well for compute-intensive jobs and consumes a large number of system resources.
+Apache Spark’s in-memory capability at times comes a major roadblock for cost-efficient processing of big data.
+Also, Spark does have its own file management system and hence needs to be integrated with other cloud-based data platforms or apache Hadoop.

 10. What do you understand by Pair RDD?

-The RDDs in Spark, depend on one or more other RDDs.
-The representation of dependencies in between RDDs is known as the lineage graph.
-Lineage graph information is used to compute each RDD on demand, so that whenever a part of persistent RDD is lost, the data that is lost can be recovered using the lineage graph information.
+Answer: The RDDs in Spark depend on one or more other RDDs.
+The representation of dependencies between RDDs is known as the lineage graph.
+Lineage graph information is used to compute each RDD on demand so that whenever a part of persistent RDD is lost, the data that is lost can be recovered using the lineage graph information.

 12. What is a Sparse Vector?